awesomerank/awesomerank.github.io/lists/hackerkid/bots.md

 * [Gupshup](https://www.gupshup.io/developer/home) - Easiest & fastest way to build & deploy your bots on any channel.
 * [Haven OnDemand](https://dev.havenondemand.com/apis) - They are similar APIs as that of watson, but far well documented   and have a freemium version.
 * [Recast.AI](https://recast.ai) - Collaborative Bot Platform for developers: build conversational bots easily.
-* [ChatterBot ★4002](https://github.com/gunthercox/ChatterBot) - Machine-learning based conversational dialog engine build in Python
+* [ChatterBot ★4296](https://github.com/gunthercox/ChatterBot) - Machine-learning based conversational dialog engine build in Python
+* [Google Cloud Platform](https://cloud.google.com/natural-language) - Use sentiment analysis on a block of text to add decision tree logic for a conversation bot.

 ## Tools For Bot Analytics
 * [ChatMetrics](https://chatmetrics.io/) - Engagement platform for bots.
 ChatMetrics allows to reactivate inactive users and improve retention by sending "smart" notifications to users.